prsephton/sim16f/docs/cmp0-fs.md

 	    false set-lvp           \ No low-voltage programming
 	    true set-boden          \ No brown-out reset

-Compiling this generates the following PIC code:
+Compiling this generates the following PIC code.
+I have annotated the listing with the FORTH equivalent:

 	0000:   CLRF    PCLATH          ; Clear f
 	0001:   GOTO    0x4             ; Go to address (init-picforth)